How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 Final Thoughts

-Correctly identifying your Yamaha outboard by serial number, model, and production year is the foundation of proper maintenance and reliable operation.
-Taking the time to confirm this information helps ensure service procedures are accurate and replacement parts fit as intended.
+Correctly identifying your Yamaha outboard by serial number, model code, and production range is the foundation of proper maintenance and reliable operation.
+Taking the time to confirm this information removes guesswork and helps ensure the parts you order fit as intended.